brettcannon/python-launcher/docs/development.md

 While developing the website, you can run `just docs-dev` to start a local server that will automatically reload when you make changes.
 This will create a virtual environment in `.venv` and install the necessary dependencies.

 To build the docs, use `just docs`.
-This will create a virtual environment like `just docs-dev`.

 ## Releasing